Best fitness trackers for cyclists iMore 2022

-This is more than just your basic watch, however.
-It will keep track of your energy levels, respiration, menstrual cycle, stress, sleep, heart rate, hydration, and more.
-You can easily download your favorite songs including playlists from Spotify, Amazon music, and Deezer, and connect with your headphones for phone free listening.
-It comes with 20 preloaded GPS and indoor sports apps including cycling, yoga, running, swimming, and more!
+Garmin Vivoactive 4 tracks energy levels, respiration, menstrual cycle, stress, sleep, heart rate, hydration, and more.
+You can easily download your favorite songs, including playlists from Spotify, Amazon Music, and Deezer, and connect with your headphones for phone-free listening while you ride.
+It comes with 20 preloaded GPS and indoor sports apps, including cycling, yoga, running, and swimming.

 This watch is pricey, but it is a fully outfitted smartwatch, so we feel you get what you pay for.
-However, some users reported sync issues with Spotify and some reported Bluetooth connectivity issues.
+Some users reported sync issues with Spotify, and some reported Bluetooth connectivity issues.

 - Light, sleek design